apache/nuttx/configs/samd20-xplained/README.txt

          be clock related???
        - The program seems to be running normally, just producing bad output.

-    3. SPI current hangs so no much progress has been made tested the I/O1 module.
+    3. SPI current hangs so not much progress has been made testing the I/O1 module.
+The hang occurs because the SPI is waiting for SYNCBUSY to be cleared after enabling the SPI.
+This even does not happen and so causes the hang.

+       Another note:  Enabling the SPI on SERCOM0 also seems to interfere with the USART output on SERCOM4.
+Both symptoms imply some clock- related issue.

        The configuration suggests CONFIG_MMCSD_HAVECARDDETECT=y, but as of this writing, there is no support for EIC pin interrupts.